hoangduytran/blender-manual/manual/editors/timeline.rst

 View Menu
 ^^^^^^^^^

-The *View Menu* controls what you see, and what it looks like.

 Adjust Last Operation
    Displays a pop-up panel to alter properties of the last completed operation.
 See :ref:`bpy.ops.screen.redo_last`.
 Channels
-   Show or hide the Channels Region.
+   Show or hide the Channels region (the tree of objects and animatable properties on the left).

 ----------

 Frame All :kbd:`Home`
-   Maximize the area based on the Animation Range.
+   Pans and zooms the view so that all keyframes are visible.
 Go to Current Frame :kbd:`Numpad0`
    Centers the Timeline to the Playhead.

 ----------

 Show Markers
-   Shows the markers region.
-When disabled, the `Markers Menu`_ is also hidden and markers operators are not available in this editor.
+   Shows the Markers region (if any markers are defined).
+   When disabled, the `Marker Menu`_ is also hidden and marker operators are not available in this editor.
 Show Seconds :kbd:`Ctrl-T`
-   Whether to show the time in the X axis and the *Playhead* as frames (based on the FPS) or as seconds.
+   Shows the time on the X axis and the *Playhead* as timestamps instead of frame numbers.
+   A timestamp such as ``01:03+02`` means "1 minute, 3 seconds, 2 frames."
 Sync Visible Range
-   It synchronizes the horizontal panning and scale of the current editor with the other editors (Graph, Dope Sheet, NLA, and Sequencer) when this option is set.
+   Synchronizes the horizontal panning and scale of the editor with other time-based editors that also have this option set.
-   That way you always have these editors showing the same section of frames.
+   That way, they always show the same section of time.

 ----------

 Only Show Selected
-   Only include keyframes related to the selected item this item could be sequencer strips, nodes, objects, or any other type of data.
+   Only show keyframes related to the selected items.
+   This could be objects, bones, nodes, and so on.
 Only Show Errors
-   Only include curves and drivers that are disabled or have errors.
+   Only show curves and drivers that are disabled or have errors.
    Useful for debugging.

 ----------

 Cache
    Show Cache
-      Show all enabled types.
+      Which simulation caches to show on the timeline.

       Baked simulations will be shown as fully opaque, cached simulations will be slightly transparent, and invalid caches will be slightly transparent with dark diagonal stripes.

-      Soft Body, Particles, Cloth, Simulation Nodes, Smoke, Dynamic Paint, Rigid Body.

    .. figure:: /images/editors_timeline_cache.png